tjamcas/React-Training/Course2-ReactJS-BuildingAnInterface/Class-Notes-Sec-3-Building-An-Interface.md

         ))
       }
       ```
-      - Note 3A: `appointmentItem` here is a variable of an iterated item from the `appointmentList` array
+      - Note 3A: `appointmentItem` here is a variable of an iterated item/object from the `appointmentList` array
       - Note 3B: we add a key to the list item to quash warning statements
-      - Note 3C: `appointment` is the named attribute - and will be passed to the child `AppointmentInfo` component - and `{appointmentItem}` is the actual iterate item/object passed through the `appointment` property
+      - Note 3C: `appointment` is the named attribute - and will be passed to the child `AppointmentInfo` component - and `{appointmentItem}` is the actual iterated item/object passed through the `appointment` property
+        - In other words, `appointment` is the passed `props` (or properties) parameter variable (which we saw in the "React Essentials" Eve Porcello training class) and it has been set to equal `appointmentitem`.